The EYFS Curriculum

 •Explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally.

-The ELG for Shape, Space and Measure has currently been removed but we will still be teaching this content as is essential for children to know and understand it for Year 1.
+The ELG for Shape, Space and Measure has currently been removed but we will still be teaching this content as it is in the Birth-Reception statements and it is essential for children to know and understand this content, so that they can access further content in Year 1.

 Past and Present